 No. Funds used towards Elevate cannot be matched by any other federal, provincial or territorial agency.

 We do have a template that is used for the Mitacs Accelerate program; however, sending your CV in a template is not necessary for this application.

-No, the approval is not required by the application deadline, but a valid University Research Ethics Board/University Animal Care Committee/Biohazard certification or approval is required for the research activities contained in the Elevate proposal, in accordance with the requirements of the federal granting agencies.
+No, the approval is not required by the application deadline, but a valid academic institution Research Ethics Board/University Animal Care Committee/Biohazard certification or approval is required for the research activities contained in the Elevate proposal, in accordance with the requirements of the federal granting agencies.
 Mitacs may request a copy of the report to ensure compliance.